-- (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment, except that the records are maintained for group of similar assets and not for each individual asset. - (B) The Company has not maintained proper records showing full particulars of intangible assets. - (b) Property, Plant and Equipment have been physically verified by the management during the year and no material discrepancies were identified on such verification. - (c) The title deeds of all the immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) are held in the name of the Company. - (d) The Company has not revalued its property, plant and equipment (including right of use assets) or intangible assets during the year ended March 31, 2023 and hence not commented upon. - (e) As disclosed in Note 39(i) to the financial statements, there are no proceedings initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) (a) The management has conducted physical verification of inventory at reasonable intervals during the year.
-In our opinion the coverage and the procedure of such verification by the management is appropriate.
-Discrepancies of 10% or more in aggregate for each class of inventory were not noticed on such physical verification. - (b) The Company has not been sanctioned working capital limits in excess of Rupees five crores in aggregate from banks or financial institutions during any point of time of the year on the basis of security of current assets.
-Accordingly, the requirement to report on clause 3(ii)(b) of the Order is not applicable to the Company and hence not commented upon. - (iii) (a) The Company has provided advances in the nature of loans as summarized below:
+- (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment and relevant details of right-of-use assets, except that the records for property, plant and equipment are maintained for group of similar assets and not for each individual asset. - (B) The Company has not maintained proper records showing full particulars of intangible assets. - (b) Property, plant and equipment and right-of-use assets have been physically verified by the management during the year, except for property, plant and equipment located at third party location amounting to Rs.
+2.08 Million.
+No material discrepancies were noticed on such verification. - (c) The title deeds of all the immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) are held in the name of the Company. - (d) The Company has not revalued its property, plant and equipment (including right of use assets) or intangible assets during the year ended March 31, 2024 and hence not commented upon. - (e) As disclosed in note 40(i) to the financial statements, there are no proceedings initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) (a) Physical verification of inventory has been conducted at reasonable intervals during the year by management.
+In our opinion, the coverage and procedure of such verification by the management is appropriate.
+There were no discrepancies of 10% or more noticed, in the aggregate for each class of inventory. - (b) The Company has not been sanctioned working capital limits in excess of Rupees five crores in aggregate from banks or financial institutions during any point of time of the year on the basis of security of current assets.
+Accordingly, the requirement to report on clause 3(ii)(b) of the Order is not applicable to the Company and hence not commented upon. - (iii) (a) During the year the Company has not provided loans, advances in the nature of loans, stood guarantee or provided security to companies, firms, Limited Liability Partnerships or any other parties.
+Accordingly, the requirement to report on clause 3(iii)(a) of the Order is not applicable to the Company. - (b) During the year the Company has not made investments, provided guarantees, provided security and granted loans and advances in the nature of loans to companies, firms, Limited Liability Partnerships or any other parties.
+However, the advances given in the nature of loan outstanding as at balance sheet date amounting to ₹ 2.58 Million by the Company to its associate and fellow subsidiaries and their terms and conditions are prejudicial to the Company's interest on account of the fact that the same is advanced without obtaining requisite approvals as required under section 185 of the Companies Act 2013 and the loans have been granted at an interest rate of Nil per annum which is significantly lower than the cost of funds to the Company and the aforesaid advances in the nature of loan has been provided by the Company during the previous years. - (c) In respect of the interest free advance in the nature of loan granted to companies, the schedule of repayment of principal has not been stipulated in the agreement.
+Hence, we are unable to make a specific comment on the regularity of repayment of principal in respect of such loan and further the aforesaid advances in the nature of loan has been provided by the Company during the previous years.